-as humans, we often ponder the impact technology had and what it can have in the future.
+as humans, we often ponder the inpart technology had and what it can have in the future.
 Can it truly change the world?
-In her speech, Melinda Gates says that technology can change the world and unite its people.
-Gates reveals her purpose and central idea through word choice, or diction Gates' central idea in her speech is to enourage induviduals to make the world a better place by untling people.
-Technology must be used to connect, and form deep human relationships in order to create brother mood, for she says "I hope you will use the tool of technology to do what you already had in your heart to do ... to connect ... to make of their would a brotherhood.
-Gates expeains that technology may "powerfue" took, but deep human connection is different it inspires the "most amazing acts of love, generosity, humanity."
-However, through the powerful took of technology, we can "network" with bellions of people and "turn the world into a reighbothhod." on order to successfully thinken develop her central idea, Gates uses diction.
-Me uses simple, yet inspiring word choices to eneighten her audience and argue her point.
-Using words such as "deep," "meaningful," "brotherhood," "make a difference," "define", "love," and "generosity" she enhances her argument and persuades people to go into the world to make Herence through technology Using phrases such as like ruch and poor don't define us," Gates people.
-Her ditton allows for the dwelopment of the central idea of the speech.
-Gates successfully makes her point in the speech through her use of meaningfulland inspiring, yet simple diction, the dutton completely allows her to elucidate her central idea of using technology to form a "protherhood" geobally.
+In her speech, Melinda Gates' says that technology can change the world and unite its people.
+Gates reveals her purpose and central idea through word choice, or diction.

+Gates' central, dea in her speech is to enourage induviduals to make the world a better place by unturg people.
+Technology must be used to connect, and form deep human relationships in order to create prother hood, for she says " I hope you will use the tool of technology to do what you already had in your heart to do ... to connect... to make of this would a brotherhood.
+Gates explains that technology may De "powerfue" tool, but deep human connection is different it inspires the "most amazing aits of enve, generosity, humanity."
+However, through the and powerful tool of technology, we can "network" with pullions of people and "turn the world into a neighbothod."
+In order to successfully device develop her central idea, Gates uses diction.
+Me uses simple, yet inspiring word choices to energhten her audience and argue her point.
+Using words such as "deep," "meaningful," "biothernood," "make a difference," "define" " love ',' and "generosity' she enhances her argument and persuades people to go into the world to make Herence through technology Using phrases such as like rich and poor don't define us," Gates nadjectives argument with the persona entro 10

-Anchor Paper - Part 3 - Level 4 - B
+Anchor Level 4-B